-This is a good method for cats that actually enjoy bathing.
+This method works well for cats that enjoy bathing.
 I know there aren’t many but if your cat does, this will be perfect.

-– next, let the solution act for 10 minutes.
+◾ Let the solution sit for 10 minutes.

-As I said before, if your cat can’t tolerate the bath, this is a great alternative.
-It is also easy and effective, the diatomaceous earth being a fantastic powder to repel fleas on cats.
+If your cat isn’t able to tolerate a bath, this is a great alternative.
+Also, it is easy and effective, with diatomaceous earth being an excellent powder for repelling fleas on cats.

-– take a small handful of diatomaceous earth on your hands.
+◾ Put a small amount of diatomaceous earth on your hand.

-– then, sprinkle it on your cat’s fur and start rubbing it so it will get spread everywhere.
+◾ Sprinkle it on your cat’s fur and rub it around so it gets everywhere.

 ◾ Make sure the diatomaceous earth is thoroughly absorbed into your cat’s fur by massaging it.